UnseenWizzard/unseenwizzard.github.io/cv.md

 `05.2020-now`
 __Team Lead__ _Dynatrace_
-* `07.2022-` Turning a side-project into a new dev team as lead of a new 'Monitoring as Code' team.
+* `07.2022-` Turning a side-project into a new dev team as the lead of a new ['Monitoring as Code'](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code) team.
+  * Helping form a new distributed team around a project I started with a colleague in 2019
+  * acting as people lead to three developers, being an active developer and working closely
+  * with department and product leadership on the vision of turning a sideproject into a product.
 * `-07.2022` Leading a growing development team focused on our k8s microservice platform and core services.
+  * Supporting a hybrid team growing from two to seven developers during the pandemic as a people lead and developer
+  * Working with department and technical leadership to transition a software development-focused team
+  * into a cross-functional platform team.
+  * Achieving a notable reduction in onboarding new services and maintenance
+  * by offering template solutions to development teams.
 * Additionally focused on Agile development practices and culture across teams.

 `10.2019-now`